juliajmg/phd_project/PITCHME.md

 ### REACH ALGORITHM
 @ul[]
 @div[left-50]
-- Lozalization only by distance sensing
+- Localization only by distance sensing
 - First test algorithm

 - Purpose: For kilobots to reach a "leader", no matter their initial configuration.